lttng/lttng-docs/contents/getting-started/tracing-your-own-user-application.md

 This section steps you through a simple example showing you how to trace a _Hello world_ program written in C.

-Make sure LTTng-tools and LTTng-UST packages
+Make sure the LTTng-tools and LTTng-UST packages
 [are installed](#doc-installing-lttng).

 Tracing is just like having `printf()` calls at specific locations of